-In years past, I wished we could skip the holidays all together –until I came up with my own ways to reduce my holiday stress.
+In years past, I wished we could skip the holidays all together –until I came up with my own ways to reduce stress with this simple holiday survival guide.

 Follow these steps to make the best of this time of year.
 Who knows?
 You may even end up enjoying the holidays.

 Don’t discuss politics at your holiday gatherings.
 DON’T do it!
 While there may be issues about which you are passionate, set them aside for now.
 When other family members try to nudge you, don’t engage.
 Do this for your own sake.

 Know what topics make you stressed and upset.
 Is it your passive aggressive MIL who comments on how much weight you’ve gained since last year?
 The sibling who doesn’t help with the dishes?
 The family member who drinks too much and says things that can’t be unsaid?
 Or Worse?